 Haemophilus influenzae type b is the third vaccine-preventable cause of death in under-fives

-By 1999, 10 years after being licensed, Hib vaccine only available in one low-income country
+By 1999, 10 years after being licensed, Hib vaccine was only available in one low-income country

 Spread through sneezing and coughing, in the pre-vaccine era Haemophilus influenzae type b (Hib) was the leading cause of childhood meningitis – inflammation of the membranes covering the brain and spinal cord.
 Many survivors suffer paralysis, deafness, mental retardation and learning disabilities.

-Even today, almost 20 years since safe and effective Hib conjugate vaccines were first licensed in the early 1990s, Hib remains the second most common cause of bacterial pneumonia deaths in children aged under five and the third vaccine-preventable cause of death in children aged under five.
+Even today, more than 20 years since safe and effective Hib conjugate vaccines were first licensed in the early 1990s, Hib remains an important cause of pneumonia and meningitis, mainly in children.
+Globally, the disease accounts for approximately 200,000 child deaths every year, most of them in low-income countries.

 Hib can be treated with antibiotics, but lack of access to adequate medical facilities and increasing levels of antibiotic resistance lead to high mortality rates.

 Vaccine fails to take off in low-income countries

 After Canada became the first country to introduce Hib vaccines in 1986, uptake was fast and, by 1998, 50% of high-income countries had introduced the vaccine into their immunisation programmes leading to dramatic declines in the incidence of Hib disease.

 However, high costs meant low-income countries could not afford the vaccine.
 The Gambia was the lone exception, becoming the only developing country to introduce Hib vaccine thanks to a manufacturer's donation in 1997.

 In 2006, WHO issued a powerful recommendation for Hib vaccines, urging that it be included in all routine immunisation programmes around the world.